eshvk/eshvk.github.io/content/2013-07-31-the-map-is-not-the-territory.markdown

 categories:
 article_order: 1
 ---
-Alfred Korzybski said that.
-Reality is not the model.
+{% newthought Alfred Korzybski said that. %} Reality is not the model.
 The model however can change.
 It can be changed.
 I realized that very recently.
 It is a powerful idea.
 It directs responsibility inwards, completely.
 I am responsible for my emotions, my reactions to the external world.